gerhard-h/qmk_firmware/keyboards/bm40hsrgb/keymaps/autosymbol2/readme.md

 custom keycodes
 rgb per layer

-todo: F keys - Holding Numbers is suboptimal: own Layer activated by L1/L2+L4, L1/L4+V, L4+O  or using L3

-todo: Key Overrides may help  with shift-backspace / F-Keys / Layer 3
+todo: Key Overrides may help  with shift-backspace / Layer 3

 todo: get_tapping_term in combination with new custom keycodes TT_PLUS, TT_MINUS, TT_OFF, TT_ON would make TAPPING_TERM configurable on the fly